 Today 15 Happy Hatter’s gathered at Sheri’s for lunch and to view the National Geographic Special about the Eastern State Penitentiary and paranormal activity.
 Evidently, it is widely known that ghosts inhabit the penitentiary.
 Yikes.
 Big Thanks go out to Sheri for hosting our lively group.
 We enjoyed sandwiches, salads, a fantastic casserole and Sheri’s award winning cheesecake.
+Smile

 Sheila DuPuy, a friend of Sheri’s and the Happy Hatters', greeted us at the door and announced she would be helping to make today’s lunch a special event.
 “Thank you Sheila”